Date of Award:

 The processing method presented in this thesis enhances the resolution on the edges of targets where it is needed.
 As a result, the high spatial frequency content of edges is better represented.
 While ATR applications may benefit from this thesis, other applications such as 3-D object modeling may benefit from better representation of edges as well.

 Neilsen, Kevin D., "Signal Processing on Digitized Ladar Waveforms for Enhanced Resolution on Surface Edges" (2011).
 All Graduate Theses and Dissertations.
-Paper 883.
+883.